SysMednet/GscorePy/README.md

 ID_type | Users can choose "entrez" or "symbol", users should check if their gene ID type in input data is correct. pcc_cutoff | The cutoff for \| pearson correlation coefficient \|, which should be set between 0 and 1. criterion | The significance criterion for determining the association. "fdrq"(Benjamini–Hochberg method) or "pv"(raw <i>p</i> value) can be chosen, default : "fdrq".
 (FDR<i>q</i> $\le$ 0.05 or raw <i>p</i> $\le$ 0.05) output_dir | The output directory (folder), all output files will save in this folder.
-This variable can not be empty. coexp_detail | Set this variable "True" to output the list of coexpressed DEG pairs.
+This variable can not be empty.
+See the output details [below](#Individual-DEG-result-and-DEG-list-result). coexp_detail | Set this variable "True" to output the list of coexpressed DEG pairs.
 See the output format explaination [below](#Coexpressed-DEG-pairs-output-file-format). ratio_plot | Set this variable "True" to output the dotplot (.png) of the ratios of coexpressed DEG pairs (m/n) vs significantly associated gene sets.
 See the sample figure [below](#Ratio-dotplot). coexp_graph | Set this variable "True" to output the cytoscape network revealed by offline webpage (.html).
 See the details and sample webpage [below](#Network-graph).